ibm-cloud-docs/vpc/vsi_is_encrypt_custom_image.md

       ```
       {: screen}

    3. Wrap your encoded passphrase with your CRK by running the `ibmcloud kp key wrap` command.
-While the passphrase that is used to generate the encrypted image is not technically a data encryption key, it is the terminology that Key Protect uses for data in wraps and unwraps.
-The data that is returned from Key Protect is referred to as the WDEK.
-For more information, see [kp key wrap](//docs/key-protect?topic=key-protect-key-protect-cli-reference#kp-key-wrap).
+While the passphrase that is used to generate the encrypted image is not technically a data encryption key, it is the terminology that {{site.data.keyword.keymanagementserviceshort}} uses for data in wraps and unwraps.
+The data that is returned from {{site.data.keyword.keymanagementserviceshort}} is referred to as the WDEK.
+For more information, see [kp key wrap](/docs/key-protect?topic=key-protect-key-protect-cli-reference#kp-key-wrap).

       ```sh
       ibmcloud kp key wrap KEY_ID -i INSTANCE_ID -p PLAINTEXT
       ```
       {: pre}

-      Where *KEY_ID* is the ID of the root key that you want to use for wrapping, *INSTANCE_ID* is the instance ID that identifies your Key Protect service instance, and *PLAINTEXT* is your encoded passphrase.
+      Where *KEY_ID* is the ID of the root key that you want to use for wrapping, *INSTANCE_ID* is the instance ID that identifies your {{site.data.keyword.keymanagementserviceshort}} service instance, and *PLAINTEXT* is your encoded passphrase.
 For example, *YWJjMTIz*.

       For this example, you'd see a response similar to the following output: